ryanmadlener/maximum-subarray-problem/README.md

 ### Problem
 Settled on the Maximum Subarray Problem.
 The problem is as follows
 ### Applications
 The Maximum Subarray Problem has some interesting applications related to it.
-Some of the most interesting applications are...
+Some of the most interesting applications are...\n
 1.
 ### Presentation
 To view the final presentation, click on the final-presentation.pdf file in the repository.